rkitover/windows-dev-guide/README.md

 } | import-module
 ```

-, the way this works is that the module parent scope is its own
+, the way this works is that the module scope is its own independent
 script scope, and any exported or global functions can access
 variables and non-exported functions in that scope without them
 being visible to anything else.
 When you see the `GetNewClosure()`